max-ayres/GUI-Signal-Processor/README.md

 Graphical User Interface of a Signal Processor with Fourier Transforms

-Requires modules:
+Requires modules: numpy, matplotlib, scipy
-numpy
-matplotlib
-scipy